Dokkedal/dcm2reg/docs/source/our_use_case.rst

 * Visual examples - different scans - Philip
 * Levels - color code - Philip

+In addition to the images themselves, the data contains various header information, such as the *modality* of the image (i.e. whether it is a CT-, PET- or MR-scan)

 * Additional information - Jonathan
 * Delineation in RTSTRUCT - Jonathan
 * Noise e.g. table - Philip